vairamuthu11a/E-commerce-project/README.md

 you can see  order is successfull notification in top you can add a Stocks to Database through Seeder command

-# used DATABASE:
+# DATABASE:
 Mongo DB ATLAS cloud

-# used Backend Server Technologies:
+# Backend Server Technologies:
 Node Js
 Express Js

-# used Front-end Technologies:
+# Front-end Technologies:
 HTML5
 BOOTSTRAP5
 REACT JS